rljacobson/MathLine/README.md

 You will need a functional installation of Mathematica.
 To build MathLine, your Mathematica installation must include the WSTP or MathLink DeveloperKit.
 (By default, Mathematica installs both.)
 Of course the Mathematica kernel (Wolfram kernel) is necessary at runtime for MathLine to be of any use.

 # Building
-Math sure that Mathematica is installed on the build system (including the WSTP/MathLink DeveloperKit).
+Make sure that Mathematica is installed on the build system (including the WSTP/MathLink DeveloperKit).

 ## Building with CMake
 If you have CMake on your system, the project includes CMake files that do all of the hard stuff for you.
 On most systems just execute the following in the root directory of the project: